-The potential relationships to other reliable multicast transport building blocks (Forward Error Correction (FEC), congestion control) and general issues with NACK-based reliable multicast protocols are also discussed.
-This document is a product of the IETF RMT WG and follows the guidelines provided in [RFC3269].
+Here the protocol mechanism for reliability is described as a "repair process" since the use of packet-based Forward Error Correction (FEC) erasure coding for recovery of missing packets as compared to classical re-transmission schemes.
+Packets containing FEC encoding symbols serve to repair missing content at receivers when used with the erasure decoding capability that FEC codes can offer.
+The potential relationships to other reliable multicast transport building blocks (FEC, congestion control) and general issues with NACK-based reliable multicast protocols are also discussed.
+This document follows the guidelines provided in [RFC3269].